Virtual escapes: Britain's incredible National Parks

 When combined with the area’s natural rivers, they make up a network of more than 125 miles of navigable waterways, nowadays mainly used for recreation.
 Renowned for its biodiversity, the Norfolk Broads are home to more than a quarter of Britain’s rare species, from birds and butterflies to mammals and fish.

-Experience the Broads from the air with this virtual escape:
+Experience the Broads from the air with this peaceful virtual escape from Broads Authority:

 The Cairngorms National Park was established in 2003, and later extended in 2010.
 It is our largest national park – almost twice the size of the Lake District – and is home to four of the five highest mountains in Britain.
 The park is pockmarked with 60 lochs and many more lochans (small lochs), along with more than half the surviving Caledonian forest.